Exhausted, stopped noticing surroundings around end of walk (6,3)

 'stopped' becomes 'ended' ('end' can be a synonym of 'stop').

-'ended' with its centre removed is 'ed'.
+'ended' with its centre taken out is 'ed'.

-'ed' placed into 'zonkout' is 'ZONKED OUT'.
+'ed' placed inside 'zonkout' is 'ZONKED OUT'.

 'around' is the link.